ErikSchierboom/blog/content/posts/cleaning-up-local-git-branches-deleted-on-a-remote.md

 # Integrating with git

 Our final step is to add our command as a [git alias](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases), which allows one to define custom commands that can be called as if they were built into git.
 Aliases in git are defined in the `.gitconfig` file found in your home dir.
-Within that file, find (or add) the `[alias]` section, and add an alias named `gone`:
+You can edit this file by running: `git config --global --edit`.
+Within that file, find the `[alias]` section (or add it), and add an alias to it named `gone`:

 ```
 [alias]